ganeshjawahar/tweet-classify/README.md

 bash run_all.sh
 ```

 This will run CNN, RNN, Bi-RNN, GRU, Bi-GRU, LSTM and Bi-LSTM serially in a GPU.
-The default settings for CNNs are taken from the original paper while for RNNs they are taken from [TreeLSTM](https://github.com/stanfordnlp/treelstm).
+The default settings for CNNs are taken from the original paper while RNNs settings are leveraged from [TreeLSTM](https://github.com/stanfordnlp/treelstm).

 ### Training options